hirokiden/robo-advisor/README.md

 api_key = os.environ.get("ALPHAVANTAGE_API_KEY")

-within the .env file from earlier, include a line script called:
+b) within the .env file from earlier, include a line script called:

 ALPHAVANTAGE_API_KEY="YOUR API KEY"

-b) By doing this, you can securely store your private key without worries of others seeing it
+c) By doing this, you can securely store your private key without worries of others seeing it

 ###########################################################################################################################################